balt-dev/SSpy/README.md

 pip install -r requirements.txt python main.py
 ```

+Make sure your python is up to date.
+I develop on Python v3.10.

 ## Troubleshooting

 > It's crashing and complaining about a file not found when loading a map!